If you have an upcoming interview with Spotify (or want to know about the questions they ask), read this first.

 3 common Spotify interview questions

-To get a better glimpse into an interview at Spotify, here are three common questions frequently asked.
+To get a better glimpse into an interview at Spotify, here are three common questions frequently asked by hiring managers and recruiters.

 1. Why do you want to work at Spotify?